 Create a new feature class and import the schema from the desired feature class.

 This option is suitable if wanting to copy a schema to a feature class that resides in the same geodatabase to avoid the existing domain to be re-created.
 However, this method does not import the relationship classes.

-For more information, refer to the following ArcGIS Web Help page: Copying a geodatabase schema using Extract Data Wizard in ArcMap.
+Refer to ArcMap: Copying a geodatabase schema using Extract Data Wizard in ArcMap for more information.